27th Annual Magnetic Resonance Imaging 2010: National Symposium

 This CME activity is primarily intended and designed to educate diagnostic imaging physicians who supervise and interpret MRI/MRA studies.
 It should also be useful for referring physicians who order these studies so that they might gain a greater appreciation of the strengths and limitations of clinically relevant MRI exams.
 Technologists performing these types of imaging exams should also gain benefit from this symposium.

-Recognize the appearance of normal anatomy and common pathology as seen with MRI
+Recognize the appearance of normal anatomy and common pathology of all organ systems as seen with MRI

-Implement into their practices protocols for MR angiography such as neurological, body and cardiac applications
+Implement into practice protocols for MR angiography such as neurological, body and cardiac applications

 Discuss the clinical benefits of perfusion, diffusion, and functional imaging techniques